DallanQ/PathwayInternshipPresentations/README.md

 * Week 5: Continue courses and kata's to advance your skills in Front-end or Back-end development

-* Week 6: Introduction to Frameworks for Front-end or Back-end development (*under construction*)
+* Week 6: Introduction to Frameworks for Front-end or Back-end development

-* Week 7: Deep-dive into Frameworks (*under construction*)
+* Week 7: Deep-dive into Frameworks

-* Week 8: Deeper-dive into Frameworks, and Agile project management methodology (*under construction*)
+* Week 8: Deeper-dive into Frameworks and Agile project management methodology

-* Weeks 9-10: Introduction to Retrieval Augmented Generation and the iloveconference.org source code
+* Weeks 9-10: Introduction to the iloveconference.org source code

 * Weeks 11-16: Work on a real-world project

-* Weeks 17-20: Courses on fine-tuning LLMs and deploying websites

-* Weeks 21-26: Work on a real-world project
+* Weeks 17-26: To be decided